Have you been accused of Actual Bodily Harm (ABH) or Grievous Bodily Harm (GBH)?

 - The offence can be committed recklessly or intentionally, much like GBH.
 The intention need only be to apply unlawful force

-- Sentences can range from community orders to up to 3 years’ imprisonment
+- Sentences that can often range from community orders to up to 3 years’ imprisonment, with a maximum sentence of 5 years custody for the worst cases, for instance where someone was convicted after trial.

 As with GBH, ABH can be committed either intentionally or recklessly.
 The intention needn’t be to injure the individual, only to apply unlawful force to another.